What is the Pareto Principle?

 What is a Pareto Analysis?

 Pareto analysis chart.

-A Pareto Analysis is an easy and useful way of classifying the variables that affect or constitute something (usually a process or a “whole”).
+A Pareto Analysis is an easy and useful way of classifying the variables involved in something.

-It consists on listing the sub-parts that form a whole, ordering them from the highest to the lowest “weight” or influence, adding the accumulated % each sub-part represents.
+It consists on listing the sub-parts that constitute a whole, ordering them from largest to smallest in “weight” or influence, adding the accumulated % contributed by each sub-part.

 Premier league Turnover - Pareto analysis example